simonccc/kopsrox/README.md

 _this is required to patch the cloudimage to install qagent_

 - `pip3 install --break-system-packages --user -r requirements.txt`

+_installs the required pip packages vs using os packages_

-- run ./kopsrox.py a default and koprox.ini will be created
+- then run `./kopsrox.py` a default and koprox.ini will be created for you

 ## kopsrox.ini

 Please edit this file for your setup as below:

-- __endpoint__ ( usually localhost ) this is where we will connect to proxmox
+- __endpoint__ ( usually localhost ) this is where we will connect to proxmox on port 8006

+### api key
 - how to generate api key can it be done with pvesh?

-- proxnode
+- __proxnode__ the proxmox node name where you're running kopsrox from
 - network considerations

 # commands